eiharun/SP25-20/Documentation/Balloon/README.md

 The balloon code includes [Balloon.ino](/BalloonCode/ArduinoIDE_Sketches/Balloon/Balloon.ino) and [Balloon.h](/BalloonCode/ArduinoIDE_Sketches/Balloon/Balloon.h) which have detailed comments to explain the code as well as how to add onto it.

+Important!: There is a LED led on the board that will turn on during setup.
+If this LED stays on it means something went wrong and the system is non operational.
+(See code for potential faults).
+If you see the LED turn on then off, it means the loop is executing and should be good to go.
+You should always test the commands before you attach the payload to the flight string.

-**REQUIRED**: Before uploading any code make sure to put both files in [Modified RadioHead](/BalloonCode/Modified_RadioHead/README.md) into the RadioHead library source.
+**REQUIRED**: Before uploading any code make sure to put both files in [Modified RadioHead](Modified_RadioHead.md) into the RadioHead library source.
 Most likely under `Documents/Arduino/libraries/RadioHead`.
 More information is in the README in that folder

 ### Dependencies